Barium enema is a special x-ray of the large intestine, which includes the colon and rectum.

 Boland GWL.
 Colon and appendix.
 In: Boland GWL, ed.
 Gastrointestinal Imaging: The Requisites.
 4th ed.
 Philadelphia, PA: Elsevier Saunders; 2014:chap 5.

-Taylor SA, Plumb A. The large bowel.
+Boone D, Plumb A, Taylor SA.
+The large bowel.
 In: Adam A, Dixon AK, Gillard JH, Schaefer-Prokop CM, eds.
-Grainger & Allison's Diagnostic Radiology: A Textbook of Medical Imaging.
-6th ed.
-Philadelphia, PA: Elsevier Churchill Livingstone; 2015:chap 29.
+Grainger & Allison's Diagnostic Radiology.
+7th ed.
+Philadelphia, PA: Elsevier; 2021:chap 22.